Overview of moomoo

 Opening an Account

-Just look for the “Get Free Stocks” button
+Just look for the “Join moomoo” button

-such as Facebook or WeChat.
+such as Meta or WeChat.

-Currently, only residents of the United States, Macao, Hong Kong, Malaysia, Japan, and Taiwan can open a US-based account.
-Moomoo does have branches in Singapore and Australia, and Singaporean and Australian residents can open accounts on the company’s dedicated Singaporean page or Australian page.
+Currently, only residents of the United States, Macao, Hong Kong, Malaysia, Japan, and Taiwan can open a US-based account. moomoo does have branches in Singapore and Australia, and Singaporean and Australian residents can open accounts on the company’s dedicated Singaporean page or Australian page.
 A Sing account can trade on the Singaporean exchanges, and an Aussie account can trade on Australian exchanges.

 Customer Service